jbro129/android-modding/README.md

 [AssetRipper](https://github.com/ds5678/AssetRipper) by ds5678 : GUI and API library to work with Engine assets, serialized and bundle files.

 [AssetStudio](https://github.com/djkaty/AssetStudio) by djkaty : A tool for exploring, extracting and exporting assets and assetbundles.

+[UnrealPakTool](https://github.com/allcoolthingsatoneplace/UnrealPakTool) by allcoolthingsatoneplace : A tool that can extract .pak files for Unreal Engine 4.

 [RuntimeProcessNameChange](https://github.com/darvincisec/RuntimeProcessNameChange) by darvincisec : Dynamic Process name change for Android Apps.